Smurf-IV/Excel_PRIME/README.md

 - This is to allow the Large files to be _Aborted_
 - Make "Most" of the "Net Cores'" API's Asynchronous `Task`s
 ### IDisposable
-- Got to tidy up those `Temp File`s, and release the `File Stream`
+- Got to tidy up those `Temp File`s, and release the `FileStream`'s

 <hr />

 # It will **_not_** be ❌:
 ## Same sheet Thread safe 📊
 - It will **Not** be _same sheet_ thread safe, because the xml reader will be locked (Forward only) to the sheet in use.
-## Cell object type 📅
-- Cell converted when read (i.e. you will know the type that you want, and you can convert it.)
-- This could later become an option if the `XmlConvert` classes are efficient (Or via the interface specs)
 ## Poco 🤖
 - A POCO / Type populator (Extensions can be written for that later)
 ## Writer / Modifier 📚